 Patients in the PACIFIC trial were randomized 2:1 to receive 10 mg/kg of durvalumab every 2 weeks for up to 12 months (n = 476) or placebo every 2 weeks for up to 12 months (n = 237).

 In the intention-to-treat (ITT) population, the median 4-year OS was 47.5 months with durvalumab compared with 29.1 months with placebo (stratified HR, 0.71; 95% CI, 0.57-0.88).
 The 4-year median PFS was 17.2 months versus 5.6 months, respectively (stratified HR, 0.55; 95% CI, 0.44-0.67).

-“Historically, I would have told [patients that only about one-quarter of patients are cured.
-Now, with 4-year survival of almost 50%, it is really reassuring,” said Daniel.
+“Historically, I would have told patients that only about a quarter of patients are cured.
+Now, with 4-year [survival rate] of almost 50%, it is really reassuring,” said Daniel.

 Notably, all subpopulations, irrespective of sex, age at randomization, smoking status, NSCLC disease stage, tumor histologic type, prior definitive chemotherapy, and best response to prior therapy (complete response was not applicable), favored durvalumab versus placebo with regard to OS and PFS.